IwaMessier111/pyricau.github.com/_posts/2013-04-14-chatheads-basics.markdown

 ## pickledolives
 Your tutorial is missing the point, that you need to register your service in the Android manifest file under the application tab.

+## IwaMessier111
+Even if the service is still running my added views disappear when the application is closed.
+Any solutions?

 <!--

 To comment, copy and paste the following block